paulaime/awesome-privacy/README.md

 * [Polr](https://polrproject.org) – A quick, modern, and open-source link shortener.
 * [LSTU](https://lstu.fr) – An open source URL shortening service.
 * [YOURLS](https://yourls.org) – A small set of PHP scripts that will allow you to run your own URL shortening service.

+## System optimizers

+* [Bleachbit](https://www.bleachbit.org) – A software to clean your computer to free space and maintain privacy.
+* [Stacer](https://github.com/oguzhaninan/Stacer) – A Linux system optimizer and monitoring tool.
+* [Czkawka](https://github.com/qarmin/czkawka) – A simple, fast and easy to use app to remove unnecessary files from your computer.
+* [AppCleaner](https://freemacsoft.net/appcleaner/) – A small application which allows you to thoroughly uninstall unwanted apps.
+* [Bulk Crap Uninstaller](https://www.bcuninstaller.com) – A Windows app to remove large amounts of unwanted applications quickly.

+## BitTorrent clients

+* [Transmission](https://transmissionbt.com) – A cross-platform BitTorrent client.
+* [qBittorent](https://www.qbittorrent.org) – An open-source software alternative to µTorrent.
+* [Deluge](https://deluge-torrent.org) – A lightweight, Free Software, cross-platform BitTorrent client.
+* [rTorrent](https://rakshasa.github.io/rtorrent/) – A commend-line BitTorrent client.
+* [WebTorrent](https://webtorrent.io) – A multi-platform desktop app for streaming torrents.
+* [LibreTorrent](https://gitlab.com/proninyaroslav/libretorrent) – A free torrent client for Android based on libtorrent.

 ## Other